Introduction

 The BioRECIPE format can be used to represent:

-These two formats are shown in the examples below.
-In interaction list tables, each row corresponds to one interaction, and in model tables, each row corresponds to one model element.
-In these tables, columns correspond to various element and interaction attributes.
-The details of all interaction attributes used in interaction lists can be found here, and the details for additional element attributes used to represent executable models can be found here.
+A few examples of interaction lists are provided in the table below.
+In these examples, each row corresponds to one interaction and columns correspond to various interaction attributes.
+The details of all interaction attributes used in interaction lists can be found here,

 Table 1 Example interaction lists in the BioRECIPE format